-Duckett’s Grove Castle — featured in a March 2011 episode of Destination: Truth – isn’t the only haunted location associated with the Duckett family.
+Duckett’s Grove in Ireland — featured in a March 2011 episode of Destination: Truth – isn’t the only haunted location associated with the Duckett family.
 A little paragenealogy reveals an interesting history.

 The Duckett family’s ancestral homes was Grayrigg Hall, a medieval manor estate in Cumbria, England.